 What is Revolut?

-If you haven’t heard of Revolut, they are actually a UK alternative banking app or also banking challenger that started operations in July 2015 by two former Credit Suisse and Deutsche Bank investment bankers.
+If you haven’t heard of Revolut, they are actually a UK alternative banking app or also dubbed a banking challenger that started operations in July 2015 by two former Credit Suisse and Deutsche Bank investment bankers.
 They announced their expansion to Singapore earlier this year and were granted a Remittance License by the Monetary Authority of Singapore, and will also be operating as a Stored Value Facility holder – which does not require the approval of MAS.

 To date, Revolut has raised about US$340 million in investments from venture backers that include Index Ventures, Ribbit Capital, Balderton Capital and DST Global.
 It claims to have over 6 million customers and processed over 350 million transactions to date.